 Cockigniers History, Family Crest & Coats of Arms

 The name Cockigniers was brought to England in the wave of migration that followed the Norman Conquest of 1066.
-The Cockigniers family lived in Durham.
-The family were originally from the area of Coigners, Normandy, and it is from this location that their name derives.
+The Cockigniers family lived in Coisgnières, Normandy, "as the name was spelt in Normandy; one of the noblest families in the North of England."

 Early Origins of the Cockigniers family

 The surname Cockigniers was first found in Durham at Sockburn, where the then Bishop of Durham, Ralph Flambard, granted lands to Roger de Conyers sometime between 1099 and 1133.

 "Roger Conyers was by William the Conqueror made Constable of Durham Castle and Keeper of all the arms of ye souldiers within the Castle, was after past to him ye saide Roger by deede to him and his heires mailes for ever, under the great scale of William de Santo Carilepho, Bishop of Durham."

 A second Roger succeeded to his father, and to him followed a third to whom "Henricus II.
 Rex.
 Anghse dedit vel confirmavit Constabulatum de Dunelme."